Wn68 Les Moulins ouest

 The Germans had fortified the cliff with concrete bunkers, installed numerous obstacles on the beach, and built anti-tank ditches and walls at the entrances to the valleys leading to the three villages.

-The GIs, who had been landed here since 6.30am, had to take cover from German fire, first behind the pebble bank, then at the foot of the cliffs on either side of the small valley.
+The GI s, who had been landed here since 6.30am, had to take cover from German fire, first behind the pebble bank, then at the foot of the cliffs on either side of the small valley.

 Finally, between 8am and 9am, several groups succeeded in scaling the cliffs and managed to regroup on the plateau.
 After a fierce battle, the village of Saint-Laurent-sur-Mer was liberated on 7th June at around 9am.